typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 In the example above, the `collection-membership` relation type inherits the `parent` and `member` roles defined in its parent type, `membership`.

-The names of the inherited roles can be overridden to distinguish between the roles inherited by a relation subtype vs. the roles defined by its parent type.
+The labels of the inherited roles can be overridden to distinguish between the roles inherited by a relation subtype vs. the roles defined by its parent type.
 However, the relation type being subtyped must be abstract.
-It is not possible to override roles inherited by concrete relation types.
+It is not possible to override roles inherited from a concrete (not abstract) relation types.

 <!-- test-ignore -->
 ```typeql